Avoid Bot Detection With Playwright Stealth: 9 Solutions for 2025

 - Set

-when creating a new context:pythonfrom playwright.sync_api import sync_playwright import random viewports = [ {"width": 1920, "height": 1080}, # Desktop {"width": 1366, "height": 768}, # Laptop {"width": 375, "height": 667}, # iPhone 8 {"width": 412, "height": 846} # Pixel 4 ] with sync_playwright() as p: browser = p.chromium.launch(headless=True) # Randomly select a viewport and user agent selected_viewport = random.choice(viewports) # A corresponding user agent should be chosen if emulating a specific device # For simplicity, we'll use a generic one here, but ideally match it. user_agent_for_device = "Mozilla/5.0 (iPhone; CPU iPhone OS 13_5 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.1.1 Mobile/15E148 Safari/604.1" context = browser.new_context( viewport=selected_viewport, user_agent=user_agent_for_device if selected_viewport["width"] < 1000 else None # Apply mobile UA for small viewports ) page = context.new_page() page.goto("https://www.deviceinfo.me/") # Website to check device info page.screenshot(path="device_emulation.png") browser.close()
+viewportanduser_agentwhen creating a new context:This ensures that the browser environment appears consistent with a real user's device.pythonfrom playwright.sync_api import sync_playwright import random viewports = [ {"width": 1920, "height": 1080}, # Desktop {"width": 1366, "height": 768}, # Laptop {"width": 375, "height": 667}, # iPhone 8 {"width": 412, "height": 846} # Pixel 4 ] with sync_playwright() as p: browser = p.chromium.launch(headless=True) # Randomly select a viewport and user agent selected_viewport = random.choice(viewports) # A corresponding user agent should be chosen if emulating a specific device # For simplicity, we'll use a generic one here, but ideally match it. user_agent_for_device = "Mozilla/5.0 (iPhone; CPU iPhone OS 13_5 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.1.1 Mobile/15E148 Safari/604.1" context = browser.new_context( viewport=selected_viewport, user_agent=user_agent_for_device if selected_viewport["width"] < 1000 else None # Apply mobile UA for small viewports ) page = context.new_page() page.goto("https://www.deviceinfo.me/") # Website to check device info page.screenshot(path="device_emulation.png") browser.close()

 7. Avoid Headless Mode Detection